 We designed the 2010 Plan with the intent to conform to best practices in equity compensation plans.
 The 2010 Plan was initially approved by shareholders on April 21, 2010 and reserved a total of 1,250,000 shares thereunder, and replaced our previously expiring 2000 Equity Incentive Plan.
 The 2010 Plan adopted many features designed to address stockholders concerns related to equity incentive plans such as prohibiting repricing, eliminating "evergreen" share replenishment features, granting only non-discounted options, and disallowing transfer of options to third parties.
+In the years following its adoption, the 2010 Plan has been amended and restated, most recently in 2013, among other things, to increase the number of shares of common stock reserved for issuance.

-To continue to align the long-term interests of our employees with those of our stockholders, and attract and retain the highest quality of talent in a highly competitive labor market, we have determined to amend and restate the 2010 Plan to increase the number of shares of common stock reserved for issuance by 1,200,000 shares.
-Our request is approximately 3.0% of the total shares of common stock outstanding as of the record date.
+To continue to align the long-term interests of our employees with those of our stockholders, and attract and retain the highest quality of talent in a highly competitive labor market, we have determined to amend and restate the 2010 Plan to further increase the number of shares of common stock reserved for issuance by 1,400,000 shares.
+Our request is approximately 3.8% of the total shares of common stock outstanding as of the record date.
 Equity-based compensation continues to serve as a key component of our Company's success.
 The Compensation Committee and the Board of Directors have approved and are asking you to approve the amendment and restatement to the 2010 Plan.
 Non-approval of the Amended 2010 Plan may compel the Company to increase the cash component of employee compensation because the Company would need to replace components of compensation previously delivered in equity awards.

 The Company believes that long-term equity awards are an extremely important way to attract and retain a talented executive team and align the executives' interests with the Company's stockholders.
 Over the past five years, the Company's investment in the expansion of robotic surgery, including development of da Vinci Surgical Systems, development of surgical instruments and accessories, regulatory approval and compliance, expanding surgical applications, training surgeons and surgical teams and otherwise expanding the market for our products; has resulted in exceptional growth in the Company's revenue and earnings.
-Over the seven-year period from 2006 through 2012, the Company's annual revenue grew from \$373 million to \$2.2 billion; net income grew from \$72 million to \$657 million, while the Company's cash and investments grew from \$203 million at December 31, 2005 to \$2.9 billion at December 31, 2012.
-From March 2009 through December 31, 2012, the Company has also repurchased 3.6 million shares of its outstanding common stock.
-The Company's success has also resulted in a significant increase in stockholder value as the Company's market capitalization grew from \$4.2 billion at December 31, 2005 to \$19.7 billion at December 31, 2012, an increase of approximately 469%.
+Over the seven-year period from 2008 through 2014, the Company's annual revenue grew from \$875 million to \$2.1 billion; net income grew from \$204 million to \$419 million, while the Company's cash and investments grew from \$635 million at December 31, 2007 to \$2.5 billion at December 31, 2014.
+From March 2009 through December 31, 2014, the Company has also repurchased

+8.7 million shares of its outstanding common stock.
+The Company's success has also resulted in a significant increase in stockholder value as the Company's market capitalization grew from \$12.4 billion at December 31, 2007 to \$19.4 billion at December 31, 2014, an increase of approximately 56%.